 The Company operates through its associates, managers, officers and directors.
-The Board of Directors makes fundamental management and policy decisions by adopting provisions in the Company bylaws or through resolutions at Board of Directors' meetings, such as the adoption of this Codebook.
-The directors do not carry out the day-to-day management of the Company; that function is left to the officers who also delegate to other associates.
+The Board of Directors (BOD) makes fundamental management and policy decisions by adopting provisions in the Company bylaws or through resolutions made at BOD meetings, such as the adoption of this Codebook.